relaxxpls/DS303/README.md

-# DS303
+# Machine Learning
-Basic ML notebooks made during the course DS303
+Intresting PDFs and ML notebooks made during the course DS303, along with some assignments.